maiconssiqueira/ci-notifications/README.md

-# *CI Notification*
+# *Notifications CLI*

 ## Integrations
-Continuous Delivery Notifications is intended to make it easier to send notifications to pipeline-integrated resources.
+Continuous Delivery Notifications CLI was planned to make it easier to send notifications to pipeline-integrated resources.

 ## Available Resources
 ### Github